1. Try Editing Your Novel with a Fresh Mind and Eyes

 3. Try Listening To Your Novel

 It is also a good idea to listen to your novel.
 This is a very easy way of detecting unclear phrases and wordings.
 There are several ways you can do this.
-You can decide to read it out loud yourself, to your partner or find an audience that might care to listen as long as you can hear yourself reading.
-Alternatively, you can find a friend to read it out to you as you listen and also you can make use of your computer’s in-built narration software or download one if you do not have it already.
+You can decide to read it out loud yourself, to your partner or find an audience that might care to listen, as long as you can hear yourself reading.
+Alternatively, you can find a friend to read it out to you as you listen and you can also make use of your computer’s built-in narration software or download one if you do not have it already.

 4. Identify and Remove Your Crutch Words and Phrases

 We all have those words or phrases that we tend to use over and over again.
 You might want to avoid this in your novel.
-If you know your crutch words, it will become easier in identifying and replacing them using the Microsoft word’s Find and Replace Feature.
-Besides, there are some online tools and other system inbuilt tools, depending on the gadget you are using, that help automatically discovering your clutch words.
+If you know your crutch words, it will become easier to identify and replace them using Microsoft Word’s Find and Replace Feature.
+Besides, there are some online tools and other system inbuilt tools, depending on the gadget you are using, that help automatically discover your clutch words.
 Despite the method you are going to use to discover your crutch words, it is essential that you go back through your novel and find a way of removing or replacing these crutch words or phrases.

 5. Write Up a Checklist For Your Editing